-But it’s not you who should be scared.
-We’ll get you into the computer quite easily.
-It’s the previous owner who should be concerned because it’s clear that they didn’t take a few important steps before giving away their computer.
+It’s not you who should be scared.
+We’ll probably be able to get you into the computer.
+It’s the previous owner who should be concerned; it’s clear they didn’t take a few important steps before selling their computer.

-You still need to tread very, very carefully.
+You still need to tread very carefully.
 I’ll explain why.

-The problem for the original owner is simply this: they’ve given (or sold) the computer … and all of the data on it.
+The problem for the original owner is this: they’ve given away or sold the computer … and all of the data on it.

 How do I know this?
 Because it still boots into Windows.
-It’s clear that they did not take the extra step of securely deleting all of the data on the hard drive prior to giving it away.
-We hear stories all the time of second-hand computers that are sold, or even discarded, only to find that there’s a tremendous amount of sensitive, personal data still on the machine.
+It’s clear they did not take the extra step to securely delete all of the data on the hard drive.
+We hear stories all the time of second-hand computers that are sold or discarded with sensitive personal data still on the machine.